pieroproietti/penguins-eggs/README.md

 `penguins-eggs-10.0.x` depend on `nodejs >18`, not directly available in all the distros.
 We can rely on [nodesource](https://github.com/nodesource/distributions?tab=readme-ov-file#debian-and-ubuntu-based-distributions) adding them.

 ### using get-eggs
-It's the most pratical way and is valid for Arch, Debian, Devuan and Ubuntu. get-eggs configure automatically `nodesource` when need and install the right package.
+It's the most pratical way and is valid for Alpine, Arch, Debian, Devuan and Ubuntu. get-eggs configure automatically `nodesource` when need and install the right package.
 Copy and paste:
 ```
 git clone https://github.com/pieroproietti/get-eggs
 cd get-eggs